-- Formulaic The plan utilizes predetermined performance criteria with established targets that will determine payout, and the compensation committee does not have discretion to adjust payouts (other than negative discretion). - Discretionary The plan may or may not utilize specific, preestablished performance criteria, but the compensation committee maintains absolute discretion to adjust payout levels upward and downward. - Part Formulaic / Part Discretionary The plan utilizes certain metrics in which payout is determined formulaically and others in which payout is determined at the discretion of the compensation committee.
+- Formulaic The plan utilizes predetermined performance criteria with established targets that will determine payout, and the compensation committee does not have discretion to adjust payouts (other than negative discretion). - Discretionary The plan may or may not utilize specific, preestablished performance criteria, but the compensation committee maintains absolute discretion to adjust payout levels upward or downward. - Part Formulaic / Part Discretionary The plan utilizes certain metrics in which payout is determined formulaically and others in which payout is determined at the discretion of the compensation committee.

-As shown in the chart below, between 42 and 54 percent of companies, depending on the quartile, maintain a purely formulaic AIP.
-Notably, no companies in the top two quartiles use a purely discretionary plan.
-Forty-two percent of all companies utilize a part formulaic / part discretionary plan.
+As shown in the chart below, approximately at least 55 percent of companies in each of the top three quartiles maintain a hybrid discretionary and formulaic AIP.
+Notably, only four percent of companies in the bottom two quartiles use a purely formulaic plan.
+Fifty-four percent of all companies utilize a part formulaic / part discretionary plan.